 For a living history field trip, visit Camp 4 near Yosemite Falls.
 Camp 4 is renowned as the base camp for decades of Yosemite climbers and listed on the National Register of Historic Places for “its significant association with the growth and development of rock climbing in the Yosemite Valley during the ‘golden years’ of pioneer mountaineering.”
 In addition to serving as a public campground, Camp 4 is home to sundry climbing boulders, such as the formidable Midnight Lightning.
 It’s a great way to get up close and personal with the practice of hands on rock.

 Very soon, visitors to Yosemite Mariposa can immerse in local rock climbing lore and legacy at the Yosemite Climbing Association Museum & Gallery.
-Featuring a priceless collection of historical climbing artifacts, art and photography from Yosemite and beyond, the museum is located in the town of Mariposa and set for a 2022 grand opening.
+Featuring a priceless collection of historical climbing artifacts, art and photography from Yosemite and beyond, the museum is located in the town of Mariposa and celebrated its grand opening in 2022.

 Sign up for rock climbing lessons or guided rock climbs with the Yosemite Mountaineering School to experience an Yosemite rock climbing odyssey – and some amazing views.